Shake It to the Max (Fly)

 "Shake It to the Max (Fly)" is a song by Ghanaian singer Moliy and Jamaican producer Silent Addy.
-It was released as a single on December 3, 2024.
+It was released as a single on 3 December 2024.

-A first remix featuring Jamaican singer Shenseea and Jamaican rapper Skillibeng was released on February 21, 2025.
-The second remix featuring Martinican rappers Kalash and Maureen was released on March 14, 2025.
-A third remix of the song by American electronic dance music and DJ trio Major Lazer was released on 16 May 2025.
-A fourth remix featuring Trinidadian dancer and singer Gladdest was released on May 30, 2025, called "Shake It to the Max (Done with Ya Ex)".
-A fifth remix featuring Jamaican singer and rapper Sean Paul was released on July 11, 2025.
+The first remix featuring Jamaican singer Shenseea and Jamaican rapper Skillibeng was released on 21 February 2025, and was included as the closing track of Moliy's mixtape Baddies <3 Moliy.
+The second remix titled “Shake It to the Max (Fly)” [Kalash & Maureen Remix] featuring Martinican rappers Kalash and Maureen was released on 14 March 2025.
+A third remix of the song by American electronic dance music and DJ trio Major Lazer titled “Shake It to the Max (Fly)” [Major Lazer Remix] was released on 16 May 2025.
+A fourth remix featuring Trinidadian dancer and singer Gladdest was released on 30 May 2025, titled "Shake It to the Max (Done with Ya Ex)".
+A fifth remix titled Shake It to the Max (Tuff Remix) featuring Jamaican singer and rapper Sean Paul was released on 11 July 2025.

 The first remix went viral on video-sharing app TikTok following a popular dance challenge, leading to the song becoming an international chart success.
 The song became Moliy's highest-charting single in numerous countries worldwide including the United States, Canada, the United Kingdom, Germany, Austria, New Zealand and Switzerland.
-The third remix went viral as well on video-sharing app TikTok following a popular dance challenge before it was officially released, as Gladdest released her own freestyle version on YouTube on March 22, 2025 and it sparked a viral TikTok dance challenge, with over 2.5 million user-generated videos.
+The fourth remix with Gladdest went viral as well on video-sharing app TikTok following a popular dance challenge before it was officially released, as Gladdest released her own freestyle version on YouTube on 22 March 2025 and it sparked a viral TikTok dance challenge, with over 2.5 million user-generated videos.
 The track has also amassed 4.5 million views on YouTube.
-The song reached number 1 on Romanian radios in October 2025.

 Background

 In October 2024, Moliy posted a snippet of the song on social media, triggering a global dance challenge and inspiring over 235,000 TikTok videos.
-The track’s widespread virality prompted Moliy to hold off on the official release until December 3, 2024, allowing organic momentum to build.
+The track’s widespread virality prompted Moliy to hold off on the official release until 3 December 2024, allowing organic momentum to build.

 Music videos

 The music video for the Skillibeng and Shenseea remix was directed by Fernando Hevia.
 It was released on 15 March 2025.
 It was filmed at Ghana and Jamaica.

-Another music video was released for the Kalash and Maureen remix on April 23, 2025.
-It was filmed and directed by DYNAMIC LAB, and includes both cinematic visuals of Moliy, Kalash and Maureen performing, and behind-the-scenes footage from their live performance at Accor Arena (Bercy) in Paris on March 15, 2025, where it was filmed at Paris.
+Another music video was released for the Kalash and Maureen remix on 23 April 2025.
+It was filmed and directed by DYNAMIC LAB, and includes both cinematic visuals of Moliy, Kalash and Maureen performing, and behind-the-scenes footage from their live performance at Accor Arena (Bercy) in Paris on 15 March 2025, where it was filmed at.